School of Engineering, Computing and Mathematical Sciences

 What's unique about this course?

-• Taught in our state-of-the-art Telford Campus
+• Taught in our state-of-the-art Campus

 • Access to open live project workspace and formula student